geromet/Autohotkey/README.md

 Autofisher for Unturned.

-Only tested on arid, but should work on all maps.
+Only works on arid.
+Working on version that works for all maps.
 Does require Unturned to be focused, and will steal your mouse.

 Press Win+S to start